goldfirere/singletons/README.md

 * lambda expressions
 * `!` and `~` patterns (silently but successfully ignored during promotion)
 * class and instance declarations
+* functional dependencies (with limitations -- see below)

 The following constructs are supported for promotion but not singleton generation: